soyoungjung1/Bot563/notebook-log.md

 ```

 ### Bootstrapping and branch support
-In the previous step you generated ML trees from 20 distinct random starting trees, and output the tree with the best likelihood.
-Now we will get Bootstrapping support values for the trees.
+In the previous step I generated ML trees from 20 distinct random starting trees, and output the tree with the best likelihood.
+Now I will get Bootstrapping support values for the trees.

 1. Run the bootstrap on "grouped_genes_aligned.fasta" file.
 By default setting, RAxML-NG employs MRE-based bootstopping test to automatically determine the sufficient number of BS replicates.
 ```
 ./raxml-ng  --bootstrap --threads 2 --msa grouped_genes_aligned.fasta --model JTT_G4 --prefix JTT_2